Loading...

 Based on federal IT procurement benchmarks and IpOctet government project data across civilian and defense facilities.

-Personnel with active clearances and enhanced background checks for sensitive government facilities
+Vetted personnel with enhanced background checks for sensitive government facilities

 Experience with prevailing wage projects, Davis-Bacon compliance, and government procurement processes